 Table 1.
 Duration, frequency and prioritization of field activities and long term monitoring for NEON lake sites as a function of targeted constraints and driving variables.
 For associated lab hours, see Appendix Table 2.
 Rule sets for sampling modules in lakes.
-Deviations may be allowed with science approval......7 Table 3.
-Proposed water chemistry sampling dates for D05 Crampton and Little Rock Lakes.
+Deviations may be allowed with science approval.......5 Table 3.
+Proposed surface water chemistry sampling dates for D09 Prairie Pothole and Prairie Lake.
 Dates are estimated based on available local data and may shift based on actual site conditions.
 Please note that dates are suggested, but should be adjusted as necessary, following the guidelines above.
-Although Tuesdays are the target, sampling may be shifted so that water chemistry sampling at LIRO occurs on Mondays while sampling at CRAM occurs on Tuesdays......9 Table 4.
-Groundwater Observation Wells at D05 Crampton and Little Rock Lakes.
-Wells for groundwater Table 6.
-Proposed Biological sampling windows for D05 Crampton Lake and Little Rock Lake.
-Fish sampling and Sediment Chemistry will take place during Bouts 1 and 3.
-The riparian habitat assessment Table 7 Disturbance Criteria for lake sampling.
+Although Tuesdays are the target, sampling may be shifted so that water chemistry sampling at one site occurs on Mondays while sampling at the second site occurs on Tuesdays, for example......7 Table 4.
+Groundwater Observation Wells at D09 Prairie Pothole and Prairie Lake.
+Wells for groundwater Table 5.
+Proposed groundwater chemistry sampling dates for D09 Prairie Pothole and Prairie Lake.......8 Table 6.
+Proposed Biological sampling windows in D09 Prairie Pothole and Prairie Lake.
+Sediment chemistry and fish sampling will take place during Bouts 1 and 3.
+The riparian habitat assessment peak Table 7.
+Disturbance Criteria for lake sampling.
 Impact level: high (4), medium/high (3), medium/low (2), low (1), none (0).
 Bathymetry/morphology spans the entire permitted area.
 Sensors are located at the Table 9.
-CRAM Sampling Locations.
+PRPO Sampling Locations.
 Proposed coordinates are determined prior to sampling at HQ.
-Field Science coordinates are groundtruthed in the field and reported to science.
-If available in the table, Field Table 10.
-LIRO Sampling Locations.
+Coordinates are groundtruthed by Field Science in the field and reported to Science.
+If available in the table, Field Science coordinates should be used for sampling......15 Table 10.
+PRLA Sampling Locations.
 Proposed coordinates are determined prior to sampling at HQ.
-Field Science coordinates are groundtruthed in the field and reported to science.
-If available in the table, Field
+Coordinates are groundtruthed by Field Science in the field and reported to Science.
+If available in the table, Field Science coordinates should be used for sampling......15